THE SHREDDER STORY

 It’s almost hard to imagine a time when you couldn’t just go on your phone and see high quality content at the hit of a button, but there wasn’t that kind of technology when I was a kid, so magazines served as my main source of inspiration.
 I guess it’s a combination of this nostalgia, my love for owning physical copies of media and my enjoyment of making things that made Shredder happen.

-Its been over four year's since Dirt stopped in print form and I felt like there was a massive gap in the market that needed filling.
+Its been over five year's since Dirt stopped in print form and I felt like there was a massive gap in the market that needed filling.
 To my knowledge, there hasn’t been a mountain bike magazine/zine previous that looks at the more niche areas of our sport like creative people who ride bikes, so to include illustrators, trail builders and not just the usual pro riders was another idea of mine to make the zine stand out from the norm.

 The aesthetic of the zine is a mixture of styles; I try to make the design suit what I am writing about.
 For example, Boris Beyer's photo article from issue four is very clean and minimal so that the main focus is on Maddog’s incredible snaps.
 Another example is Ronan Taylor’s article which is inspired by the work of David Carson, with messy text and grunge effects to suit Ronan’s erratic, loose riding style.